Rules for importers and exporters of crude oil, hydrocarbon oils and gas, pumps, valves, compressors, turbines, subsea equipment and pipelines.

 Preferential rates of duty

-The Generalised System of Preferences (GSP) allows originating products from a wide range of countries to be imported into the EU at a reduced or zero rate of duty.
-For more information on how to determine whether a product is an originating one, read tariff preference: new GSP rules of origin.
+The General System of Preference (GSP) allows originating products from a range of countries to be imported into the EU at a reduced or zero duty rate.
+For more information on how to determine whether a product is an originating one, read Notice 830: General System of Preference rules of origin.

 The EU has a number of other trade preference agreements with third (non-EU) countries, as a result of which goods may attract preferential rates of duty.